Featured Work

 Minji Kang (and you're welcome to call her by her nickname Melody) is a cinematic storyteller from South Korea, known for her bold vision and emotionally resonant narratives.
 She seeks to understand the meaning of existence and the intricate emotional landscapes of family.
 Through cinema, she dares to approach the elusive essence of life’s mystery.

-Since 2005, Minji has created numerous films, narrative and experimental, of various lengths and formats: 16mm, 35mm, HD, Virtual Reality (VR).
+Since 2005, she has created numerous films, narrative and experimental, of various lengths and formats: 16mm, 35mm, HD, Virtual Reality (VR).
 Her feature film projects have been selected for and presented at Fantastic 7 at the Marché du Film – Festival de Cannes, Cine Qua Non Lab, Busan AFiS, the Bucheon International Fantastic Film Festival's NAFF (Network of Asian Fantastic Films), Let’s CEE (Central and Eastern Europe )Talent Academy, and Berlinale Talents Tokyo.
 She is a member of the New Asian Producers' Network (NAPNet).

 Minji is writing two semi-biographical films around the same protagonist.
-Howl Like Huskies: Dreamer follows her at forty as a filmmaker, while Howl Like Huskies: Dawn revisiting her childhood at ten, is supported by Cine Qua Non's Storylines & Script Revision Lab, the Korean Film Council (KOFIC), the Seoul Film Commission, and the Wildflower Film Awards Korea.
+Howl Like Huskies: Dreamer follows her at forty as a filmmaker, while Howl Like Huskies revisiting her childhood at ten, is supported by Cine Qua Non's Storylines & Script Revision Lab, the Korean Film Council (KOFIC), the Seoul Film Commission, and the Wildflower Film Awards Korea.

 To support her own writing, she has worked across film as a screenwriter, producer, and editor, among many other roles, immersing herself in every aspect of filmmaking and deepening her understanding of narrative, character, and cinematic craft.